Interestingly enough, most of the serial killers that we know of were born during the month of November.

 In a previous article, we mentioned how we had compiled a list of 179 of the worst serial killers from over thirty different countries.
 This list includes information such as their nationality and their date of birth.

-Using this data, we were compile a number of interesting statistics.
+Using this data, we were able to compile a number of interesting statistics.
 For example, we found that most serial killers were born in the 1940s and 1950s.
-We were also able to work out which were the most common star signs for serial killers.
+We also determined which were the most common star signs for serial killers.